sinner883/kodiri/README.md

 Kodflix

-First project using React library created by Max Botez
+First project using React library created by Max Botez as a demo and training skills.